Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 Will car insurance rates go down in 2026?

 For many drivers, yes — especially those with clean records.
-The national average full-coverage premium dropped 6% in 2025 and is projected to rise only about 1% in 2026.
+The national average full-coverage premium dropped 6% in 2025 and is projected to rise only about 0.67% in 2026, the smallest increase since 2022.
 More than half of U.S. states are expected to see rate decreases.
-However, high-risk drivers and residents of states like California, New Jersey, and Nevada may still experience increases due to state-specific pressures.
+However, high-risk drivers and residents of states like California, New Jersey, and Nevada may still experience increases due to state-specific pressures, and the 25% auto parts tariffs introduced in May 2025 remain a wildcard that could push rates notably higher by year-end.

 Why did car insurance get so expensive in the first place?